uhm-descartes/ee345/morea/equations/assessment-eq.md

 1. Write a $$3\times 5$$ matrix such that
    * the first, second and fifth columns are pivot columns, rest free, call this $$A$$
    * the first, third and fifth columns are pivot columns, rest free, call this $$B$$
-   * You cannot always get an answer to the second part above by swapping the second and third columns.
+   * You cannot always get an answer to the second part above by swapping the second and third columns of $$A$$.
 Why?

 2. Let $$M = \begin{bmatrix} I_m & A \\ B & I_n \end{bmatrix}$$, where
    $$I_m$$ is a $$m\times m$$ identity matrix, $$A$$ is a $$m\times